Choirokoitia © Ophelia2

-About 20 miles (32km) from Larnaca, on the Lefkosia-Lemesos road, archaeological excavations have revealed one of the oldest Neolithic sites on Cyprus, dating to 7000 BC.
-Choirokoitia (also known as Khirokitia) was home to primitive farmers who cultivated wheat and barley.
-Visitors can explore the settlement's defensive wall, circular houses and tombs.
-The site is close to the dry Maroni riverbed atop a hill that was once covered in dense vegetation.
-It was first excavated in 1934, but excavations by French archaeologists are continuing.
+About 20 miles (32km) from Larnaca on the Lefkosia-Lemesos Road, archaeological excavations at Choirokoitia have revealed one of the oldest Neolithic sites on Cyprus, dating back to around 7000 BC.
+Also known as Khirokitia, it was home to primitive farmers who cultivated wheat and barley.
+Visitors can explore the settlement's defensive wall, circular houses, and tombs.
+The site was first excavated in 1934 and work continues to this day.
 Four of the beehive-shaped houses made of mud and stone have been reconstructed to show how these early farmers lived.
-Most of the archaeological finds from Choirokoitia are displayed in the Cyprus Museum in Nicosia.
-The ruins are a UNESCO World Heritage Site and really worth a visit for anybody interested in ancient history or archeology.
-You will have to do a little climbing up the hillside to see the excavations and it is probably best to wear decent walking shoes and bring a water bottle; it should, however, be manageable even for the unfit.
+Most of the finds from Choirokoitia are displayed in the Cyprus Museum in Nicosia.

 Address: 32km from Larnaka, off the Larnaka – Lemesos highway